 Poppet was originally found hiding under a hedge near to a busy main road, after it is thought she had been thrown from a car.
 She came into her rescuer and now forever home, very thin, hopping on three legs and covered in multiple dog bite scars on her face, neck, head shoulders, legs and rib cage believed to be consistent with dog fighting.
 Thought to be no older than three years old, upon further veterinary examination was discovered to have had her leg broken two years prior and unbelievably in that condition she had also been repeatedly bred from, resulting in the crumbling of her broken bones.

 Under current sentencing Poppet’s abusers if convicted, would only face a maximum six months in prison.

 The League’s petition calling for the Government to strengthen of animal cruelty sentencing stands at over 90,000 signatures and can be signed here https://www.e-activist.com/ea-action/action?ea.client.id=122&ea.campaign.id=51218.

 - The full case study of Staffordshire Bull Terrier Poppet is available on request including images.

 - Sentencing remains unchanged since the introduction of the Protection of Animals Act in 1911, leaving England and Wales lagging behind most other European countries which have a maximum custodial sentence standing between two and five years.

-- The League Against Cruel Sports is Britain's leading charity that works to stop animals being persecuted, abused and killed for sport.
+- The League Against Cruel Sports is Britain's leading animal charity that works to stop animals being persecuted, abused and killed for sport.
 The League was instrumental in helping bring about the landmark Hunting Act.
 We carry out investigations to expose law-breaking and cruelty to animals and campaign for stronger animal protection laws and penalties.
 We work to change attitudes and behaviour through education and manage sanctuaries to protect wildlife.
 Find out more about our work at